NON-IONISING RADIATION IMAGING - 2023/4

 More advanced MRI concepts: k-space, the 2DFT or spin-warp experiment, echo planar imaging; slice selection; T2 and T1 image contrast methods; Diffusion contrast.

-4 contrasting MRI application case studies, one each drawn from: detection and visualisation of cancer; musculoskeletal examinations; cardiology; functional MRI / neurology.
+MRI application case studies, e.g.: detection and visualisation of cancer; musculoskeletal examinations; cardiology; functional MRI / neurology.

 Site visit to a clinical MRI facility (circa 1.5 hours at facility)